Wangscape/Wangscape/doc/algorithm.md

 ### Finding the dual tile edges and corners

 The above algorithm is sufficient to make the dual tile's mask and partition, but to fully support nonrectangular Wangscape tiles, more work is needed.
-In the [example](./algorithm.md#example) of noise value generation below, modules 5, 7, and 10 generate values based on a mathematical formula which is only correct in the case of rectangular tiles.
+In the [example](./algorithm.md#example) of noise value generation below, modules 5, 7, and 10 generate values based on mathematical formulae which are only correct in the case of rectangular tiles.
 To support other geometries, alternative modules must be provided which take the tile's bitmap geometry into account.
 The basis of these modules will be distance from corners and edges, which must be identified during the tile rearrangement process.

 1. Take the padded dual mask tessellation: